 \section{Introduction}

-As a pioneering large-scale vision-language model (VLM), CLIP~\cite{radford2021learning} has garnered widespread attention for its simple yet effective design and impressive performance across a wide range of downstream tasks~\cite{jia2021scaling, zhou2022conditional, luddecke2022image, cho2021unifying}.
-While early research focused on improving CLIP through advancements in data~\cite{li2021align}, supervision~\cite{zhai2023sigmoid}, and architecture~\cite{jia2021scaling}, recent studies have shifted toward analyzing its learned representations~\cite{gandelsmaninterpreting, lan2025clearclip, abbasi2025deciphering}.
+As a pioneering large-scale vision-language model (VLM), CLIP~\cite{radford2021learning} has garnered widespread attention for its simple yet effective design and impressive capability across a wide range of downstream tasks~\cite{jia2021scaling, zhou2022conditional, luddecke2022image, cho2021unifying}.
+Early CLIP research focuses on advances in data~\cite{li2021align}, supervision~\cite{zhai2023sigmoid}, and architecture~\cite{jia2021scaling}, recent studies have shifted toward analyzing its learned representations~\cite{gandelsmaninterpreting, lan2025clearclip, abbasi2025deciphering}.
 These efforts aim to uncover the intrinsic characteristics of CLIP's representations, providing insights for further enhancement.

-A recent study~\cite{gandelsmaninterpreting} investigates CLIP's visual representations by decomposing them across attention heads, revealing a strong correlation between certain attention heads and specific visual concepts.
-By manually removing heads associated with spurious cues in the last four transformer layers, the CLIP's visual representation is improved for a targeted zero-shot classification task~\cite{gandelsmaninterpreting}.
-This suggests that individual attention heads contribute uniquely to the output representation, act as property-specific ``filters'' for visual concepts.
+A recent interpretability study~\cite{gandelsmaninterpreting} investigates CLIP's image representations by decomposing them across attention heads, revealing strong correlations between specific heads and particular linguistic concepts.
+Through manually removing those heads associated with spurious cues in the last four transformer layers, it improves CLIP's image representations for a targeted zero-shot classification task.
+This finding suggests that individual head makes distinct contribution to output representations, acting as property-specific ``filters'' over visual concepts.
 Building on this insight, we systematically extend the analysis to all attention heads in CLIP's image encoder across diverse downstream tasks.

-Trained on vast amounts of internet-sourced image-text pairs, the CLIP-family models may include attention heads that encode task-irrelevant signals---such as domain biases or spurious cues---that hinder downstream performance.
-Additionally, some heads might overfit to noise inherent in the uncurated training data.
-These detrimental heads can be distributed across different transformer layers in the image encoder.
-We hypothesize that ablating such heads could refine CLIP's representations, thereby consistently improving performance across diverse downstream tasks.
+Trained on vast amounts of internet-sourced image–text pairs, CLIP models probably develop attention heads that encode task-irrelevant signals---such as domain biases or spurious cues---that may hinder downstream performance.
+Some heads may also overfit to noise inherent in uncurated training data.
+Such detrimental heads can appear throughout the transformer layers of the image encoder.
+We hypothesize that ablating them can refine the output and thereby yield consistent gains across diverse downstream tasks.